-Sports related injuries are common for athletes and people with an active lifestyle.
+Sports-related injuries are common for athletes and people with an active lifestyle.
 It doesn’t even have to be a contact sport.
 You can get injured even during your regular workout session.
 These injuries can occur mainly in joints and muscles surrounding the joint such as heel, knee, and lower back.
-Not only do these injuries cause discomfort, they can also mean an end to your professional career lest they are treated properly.
+Not only do these injuries cause discomfort, but they can also mean an end to your professional career lest they are treated properly.

 Sports lovers, professional athletes, and fitness enthusiasts make up a good portion of our clientele at My Pain Clinic.
 We specialize in providing effective treatment plan that provides long-term relief in as less time as possible.